If the idea of working in a safe, pristine office isn't for you, then pursuing a career as a mercenary might just be your true calling.

 First things first, let’s take a closer look at what exactly a mercenary is.

-More recently, they have come to be known as private military contractors (PMCs) or private security contractors (PSCs).
-They are typically hired as bodyguards for key staff or security personnel to protect company premises, especially in hostile territories.
+In real-world terms, they are often referred to as private military contractors (PMCs) (or private security contractors (PSCs)), and are often hired either as personal bodyguards for VIPs, or as security personnel to protect private premises within dangerous environments.

 Is it Legal?